How are my managers really doing?

 Throughout all these challenges, information needs to be flowing up and down your organization.
 It’s why Ben Horowitz wrote about how critical this is all the way up to executives, and especially the CEO:

-How you and the leaders that report to you communicate with their teams is essential to everyone’s success.
-One on one meetings are a key part of this as Horowitz continues from the above excerpt in The Hard Thing About Hard Things:
+How you and the leaders reporting to you communicate with your teams is essential to everyone’s success.

 Skip level one on ones go beyond meeting with your managers and give you a way of improving the communication architecture of your entire team by meeting with their direct reports.